theyorubayesian/otelemuye/README.md

 * You can find a list of existing `spiders` [here](src/otelemuye/spiders/README.md).

-* To contribute new crawlers, extend [CustomSitemapSpider](src/otelemuye/spiders/_base.py) and provide concrete implementations of the abstract methods.
+* To contribute new crawlers, extend `CustomSitemapSpider` or `CustomSpider`, both of which are in [_base.py](src/otelemuye/spiders/_base.py), and provide concrete implementations of the abstract methods.

 * You will also need to provide a template config file in [config/](config).
 Your filename should be name of the spider class you created e.g. `legitng.yaml` is the config file for `LegitNGSpider`.